Distributed execution

 . python/build/venv/bin/activate

-muscle_manager --start-all rd_implementations.ymmsl rd_python.ymmsl rd_settings.ymmsl
+YMMSL_PATH=. muscle_manager --start-all rd_python.ymmsl rd_settings.ymmsl rd_resources.ymmsl

 This will start the manager, run the simulation, plot the results on the screen,